Edit Content

 2. Avoid Making Partial Payments

-Making any payment, even a small one, can restart the statute of limitations, allowing the collector to resume legal action against you.
+Making any payment, even a small one, can restart the statute of limitations, allowing the collector to get more money and resume legal action against you.

 3. Send a Written Notice to Stop Contact